-10. The "set of activities through which a product or service is created and delivered to customers."
+^{10.} The "set of activities through which a product or service is created and delivered to customers."

-When a firm has an imitation-resistant value chain-one that's tough for rivals to copy while gaining similar benefits-then a firm may have a critical competitive asset.
+When a firm has an imitation-resistant value chain-one that's tough for rivals to copy in a way that yields similar benefits-then a firm may have a critical competitive asset.
 From a strategic perspective, managers can use the value chain framework to consider a firm's differences and distinctiveness compared to rivals.
 If a firm's value chain can't be copied by competitors without engaging in painful trade-offs, or if the firm's value chain helps to create and strengthen other strategic assets over time, it can be a key source for competitive advantage.
-Many of the cases covered in this book, including FreshDirect, Amazon, Zara, Netflix, and eBay, illustrate this point.
+Many of the examples used in this book, including FreshDirect, Amazon, Zara, Netflix, and eBay, illustrate this point.